 Beach Snacks

 So, we need a lot of kids snacks!
-This post includes a range of beach snacks, from ones that hold up well in a bag and in the heat to ones that will help everyone stay cool and hydrated.
-Ones that are easy to eat even if the kids happen to be covered in sand.
+(And easy summer meals.)
+This post includes a range of beach snacks, from ones that hold up well in a bag and in the heat to ones that will help everyone stay cool and work as hydrating foods, too.
 These ideas also work well for general summer snacking, whether at home, at a lake, at the pool, or a day out of the house.

 Use this collection of healthy beach snacks to plan what to pack for your next day trip or vacation.